DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 HP and FP are also balanced by Rests.
 It is expected and recommended that a party will take 1-2 Quick Rests between Full Rests during each day of in-game time, depending on the Encounters they face.
-While Resting, the Players will be regaining their Health and Fate Points, expending Rest Cards along the way.
-This should be kept in mind when planning Encounters that deal damage, since Players will want to take a Quick Rest if their HP or FP drops below a threshold they feel comfortable with.
+While Resting, the Players will be regaining their Health and Fate Points, and expending Rest Cards.
+Keep this in mind when planning Encounters that deal damage, since Players will want to take a Quick Rest if their HP or FP drop too low.

 To take a Rest, the Players consult with the Game Master whether it is feasible for their characters to secure a 30-minute breather for a Quick